CURRENT RESEARCH

 MULTINATIONAL CAPITAL and Carceral Industries - A Global Mapping:

-• This project employs legal and social mapping to trace adjacent global capital industries that benefit from a variety of industries including prison commissary and red light cameras.
+• This project employs legal and social mapping to trace adjacent global capital industries that benefit from various sectors, including prison commissaries and red light cameras.

-• Key Highlights: Creates a better understanding of global financial connections, revealing intricate networks and incentivization for expansion.
+• Key Highlights: Creates a better understanding of global financial connections, revealing complex networks and incentivization for expansion.